woodRock/fishy-business/docs/source/minutes.rst

     * Benchmakred RMSE vs Correlation + Linear Scaling on Feynman AI benchmark dataset for symbolic regression.

 Related:
-    * (`Banzhaf 2006<banzhaf2006artificial>`) a review article on EC and its biological inspiration published in nature.
+    * (:ref:`Banzhaf 2006<banzhaf2006artificial>`) a review article on EC and its biological inspiration published in nature.
-    * (`Dawkins 1995<dawkins1995evolved>`) proposed that animals evolve as models of their world, similar to GP as a model of a discrete fitness landscape.
+    * (:ref:`Dawkins 1995<dawkins1995evolved>`) proposed that animals evolve as models of their world, similar to GP as a model of a discrete fitness landscape.
     * RMSE (root mean square error) given by :math:`\frac{1}{|T|}\sqrt{\sum_{i \in T} || y_i - \hat{y_i} ||^2}`, there :math:`T` is the datset, :math:`y` is actual value, :math:`\hat{y}` is the predicted value, :math:`||.||^2` is the L2 norm.
 See :ref:`(Goodfellow 2016) <goodfellow2016deep>` Chapter 2, page 36 for explanation of L2 norm
-    * (`Tegmark 2020<tegmark2020aifeynman>`, `Tegmark 2022<tegmark2020aifeynman2>`), Feynman AI and Feynman AI 2.0, explore the simplfiying properties for physics equations on the Feynman AI benchmark dataset.
+    * (:ref:`Tegmark 2020<tegmark2020aifeynman>`, `Tegmark 2022<tegmark2020aifeynman2>`), Feynman AI and Feynman AI 2.0, explore the simplfiying properties for physics equations on the Feynman AI benchmark dataset.
     * Similar to Banzhaf's work with correlation + linear scaling, in (Tegmark 2020, Tegmark 2022) they exploit the general symmetry of physics equation, to reduce the search space from general symbolic regression to physics-based symbolic regression.

 2022-10-31 - Guest Speaker